 Onion bone (2010) Anne Mieke Backer

 After Anne Mieke Backer and Mariëtte Kamphuis presented their book about the cultural history of the Zestienhoven polder at the end of the summer of 2009, the first signs of a monumental continuation of this became visible in the area.
 Cultural-historical research has shown that the IJskelder site has traditionally been the lowest and coolest part of the polder.
 This piece of peat-meadow landscape developed as a bird area.
 To indicate that they will only be inhabited in the future, the birds literally get a foothold here.
-Building on the project Nest that was shown by theater maker Benjamin Verdonck to Weena in the spring of 2008, an enormous bird's nest in the shape of a stork's leg is now emerging in the Zestienhoven polder.
-It Onion bone illustrates the legend of the IJskelder which is described in the book '16 Courts, 2 polders, 1 park and 1.800 homes' and aims to bring prosperity and happiness to the new country estate.
+Building on the project Nest screened by theater maker Benjamin Verdonck at the Weena in the spring of 2008, an enormous bird's nest in the shape of a stork's leg is now rising in the polder Zestienhoven.
+It Onion bone illustrates the legend of the Ice Cellar that is described in the book '16 Courts, 2 polders, 1 park and 1.800 dwellings' and aims to bring prosperity and luck to the new country estate.
 The image is executed 'at work' as it is called.
-Anne Mieke Backer and performer Luigi Zuliani worked from September to December 2009 on the establishment of this special stork nest.
-After the general maintenance work for the area, a festive delivery adapted to the breeding season took place on April 21 on 2010.
-The ice cellar site will be raised in the future.
-The base is then aligned, so that the toes of the leg end up in the field.
+Anne Mieke Backer and foreman Luigi Zuliani worked from September to December 2009 on the creation of this special stork's nest.
+After the general maintenance work for the area, a festive delivery, adapted to the breeding season, took place on April 21, 2010.
+In the future, the ice cellar site will be raised.
+The plinth is then leveled, so that the toes of the leg are in the field.
 The character of the landscape returns to its original state and it remains a breeding ground.

 Anne Mieke Backer (1950) is a visual artist, landscape architect and author of various publications on garden and landscape history.
-Among other things, she followed her education at the AKI in Enschede.
-Backer was a green curator and art from Park16Hoven, which included the sculpture The Uiver bone has emerged.
+Among other things, she followed her training at the AKI in Enschede.
+Backer was curator of greenery and art at Park16Hoven, which includes the sculpture The Uiver bone has emerged.
 She lives and works in Rotterdam.